With more than thousand years of history and a fantastic riverside, Budapest is one of the most photogenic city in Europe. Especially at night!

 For example, the arches and towers can give a very nice framing to anything.

 There’s plenty of opportunity to play with the towers, stairs and arches.
 So go unleash your creativity! 🙂

-But if you’re shooting it from Pest, you’ll be able to compose Buda Castle into the picture.
+One of the best angles on the Chain Bridge is from the middle of the roads, from each side.
+If you’re shooting it from Pest, you’ll be able to compose Buda Castle as well into the picture.

 You’ll discover lots of great angles as you walk around the bridge: the lions, the garden, the pillars, car’s light trails and so on…